 I’m still not convinced about Arca-type compatibility, why not just swap out the clamp with an Arca type?

 Upon first contemplating the purchase of a new ball head and after reading a few blog posts, my main concern turned to compatibility issues with my D800 RRS L bracket.
 Indeed, when I purchased Manfrotto’s XPRO Ball Head, my original plan involved replacing the Top Lock Quick Release Clamp with the RRS B2-Pro-II Screw Knob Clamp.
 Actually, I thought combining a top-notch clamp from RRS with the well-known quality and dependability of a Manfrotto ball head would result in the perfect ball head.
-However, after receiving the package from B&H Photo, to my surprise, Manfrotto’s Top Lock Quick Release Plate not only worked with my L bracket, but it also surpassed all expectations.
+However, after receiving the package from B&H Photo, to my surprise, Manfrotto’s Top Lock Quick Release Plate not only worked with my L bracket but also surpassed all expectations.
 As a matter of fact, the RRS L bracket meshed perfectly with the quick release clamp’s locking pin; thus, preventing my camera from accidentally sliding out of the clamp.

 How do I convert Manfrotto’s XPRO Ball Head for use with other clamps?